CapRateCity · Vol. II No. 32Established 2025775 US Markets Tracked

 Affordability is the entry point for most new investors.
 These 25 cities have median prices well below the national average of $333K, making them accessible with smaller down payments and less capital at risk.
 Lower-priced markets often (but not always) have stronger cap rates because rents don't drop as fast as prices.
 The key risk: cheap markets may be cheap for a reason — check population growth and vacancy rates before committing.

 Next steps: Click any city above to see its full analysis page with interactive cap rate and cash-on-cash calculators pre-filled with local data.
-Compare your top picks head-to-head using our city comparison tool, or explore the interactive cap rate map to visualize these markets geographically.
+Browse our full markets index, or explore the interactive cap rate map to visualize these markets geographically.

 For a comprehensive market selection framework, read our guide on how to analyze a rental property in 15 minutes or how much money you need to start.